Terms of Service

 11.3 Effect of Expiration or Termination

 For the provision of SaaS, upon expiration or earlier termination of this Agreement, Customer shall immediately discontinue use of the Provider IP and, without limiting Customer’s obligations under Section 6, Customer shall delete, destroy, or return all copies of the Provider IP and certify in writing to the Provider that the Provider IP has been deleted or destroyed.
-Provider will delete, destroy, or return copies of Customer Data within a reasonable time after termination.
+Subject to any applicable Order Form, Provider will make Customer Data available for export or retrieval for up to 30 days following expiration or termination, after which Provider may delete Customer Data from its active systems in accordance with its standard retention practices, subject to any legal obligation or reasonable backup and archival requirements.
 No expiration or termination will affect Customer’s obligation to pay all Fees that may have become due before such expiration or entitle Customer to any refund.

 11.4 Survival